Discussing the Essay

 Coordinator: Brett Burgess

-Brett has been taking ALL Classes for 2 years.
-He is a passionate reader, especially of the Classics, and loves to discuss all genres of literature, including essays.
-When not reading, he enjoys gardening, hiking on Cape Cod, walking, listening to classical music, and volunteering.
+Brett has been taking ALL classes for three years.
+He is a passionate reader, especially of the classics, and loves to discuss all genres of literature, including essays.